 In the current economic climate, it's good to know all about credit searches, ratings and scores.
-With a tightening of credit, available lenders have, almost without exception, used credit scores to direct more of their lending to those of us termed 'more credit worthy' - meaning the need to maintain as good a rating as possible has never been greater.
+With a tightening of credit, available lenders have, almost without exception, used credit scores to direct more of their lending to those of us termed 'more credit worthy' - meaning the need to maintain as good a rating as possible has never been more important.

 Now it's possible to monitor your own credit rating and to be able to see how it changes alongside your financial circumstances.
-You can also check your credit report before applying for a loan, mortgage or credit facilities to see how this might affect a lenders decision.
+You can also check your credit report before applying for a loan, mortgage or credit facilities to see how this might affect a lender's decision.

 So what is a credit report or a credit score?